lisa-lumos/Snowflake/06-data-loading.md

 ## Preparing to Load Data
 If you regularly load similarly-formatted data, recommend named file formats.

-File format priority: COPY INTO TABLE statement > Stage definition > Table definition.
+File format / copy options priority: COPY INTO statement > Stage definition > Table definition.

-File format options are not cumulative, while copy options are.
+File format options are `not cumulative`, while copy options `are cumulative`.

+COMPRESSION file format option describes how your data files are already compressed in the stage.
+Set it by 2 ways:
+- As a file format option in COPY INTO.
+- As a file format option inside a named file format or a stage, which can be referred in COPY INTO.

+Copy options determine the error handling behavior, maximum data size etc.

 ## Loading Using the Web Interface (Limited)
 The Web Interface (classic console) for loading data (combines put and copy command into one operation) is only intended for loading small numbers of files of limited size (up to 50 MB).